 MiTeC Network Scanner is a modest yet feature rich network scanner for detecting network devices which include remote command execution and shutdown functionality, as well as Active Directory scanning and a bunch of in-built network tools as some of its key features.

 When you launch MiTeC Network Scanner, start by selecting one of the scans to run from the Scan section on the top ribbon.

 Splunk is a data collection and analysis platform that allows you to monitor, gather and analyze data from different sources on your network (e.g., event logs, devices, services, TCP/UDP traffic, etc.).
 You can set up alerts to notify you when something is wrong or use Splunk’s extensive search, reporting, and dashboard features to make the most of the collected data.
 Splunk also allows you to install ‘Apps’ to extend system functionality.

 Note: When you first download and install Splunk, it automatically installs the Enterprise version for you to trial for 60 days before switching to the Free version.
 To switch to the free version straight away, go to Manager > Licensing.

 When you login to the Splunk web UI for the first time, add a data source and configure your indexes to get started.
 Once you do this, you can then create reports, build dashboards, and search and analyze data.

 14. Angry IP Scanner

-Angry IP Scanner is standalone application that facilitates IP address and port scanning.
-It is used to scan a range of IP addresses to find hosts that are alive and obtain information about them (including MAC address, open ports, hostname, ping time, NetBios information, etc).
+Angry IP Scanner is a standalone application that facilitates IP address and port scanning.
+It is used to scan a range of IP addresses to find hosts that are alive and obtain information about them (including MAC address, open ports, hostname, ping time, NetBIOS information, etc.).

 When you execute the application, go to Tools > Preferences to configure Scanning and Port options, then go to Tools > Fetchers to choose what information to gather from each scanned IP address.